 That has to happen for every shoe.
 What's more is that your shoe is more or less consumable.
 The company is banking on this; they assume you'll buy more pairs of shoes from them in the future.
 But when that happens, we go this process again of making the shoe, assembling it and shipping it.

-So for every shoe, there's a fixed cost.
+So for every shoe, there's an assembly cost.

-But you don't have just one option in shoes, you have lots of options.
+But you, the consumer, don't have just one option in shoes, you have lots of options.
 There's tons of companies that make shoes.
 If you're not super concerned about brand name, you have a lot of people you can buy your shoes from.

 This means that in order to compete, the company has to sell their shoes for a lower cost.
 Since the materials, assembly and shipping can only be optimized so much, the business has to cut into their profits.
 This creates a "race to the bottom" effect where shoes get lower and lower in cost at the same time that the company aggressively tries to improve their margins by reducing the cost of the materials, assembly, and shipping.